alterm4nn/ChronoZoom/Doc/ChronoZoom_Developer_Guide.md

 ### Preview Your Site! ###

 Browse to http://**mycz**.azurewebsites.net/ and behold your own copy of ChronoZoom!
 Your site URL is listed in the **quick glance** column of the Azure dashboard.
 For operational management details, see [Chronozoom Operations Guide](Doc/ChronoZoom_Operations_Guide.md).

+>>>>> [charuch] Navigating to the local repository (http://charuchlocalcz.azurewebsites.net in my case) give a simple "Hello World".
+I assume that is expected.